Yoast/wordpress-seo/readme.txt

 Bugfixes:

 * Fixes a bug where the help text about the Yoast Columns would appear in post overviews without Yoast Columns.
 Props [glebkema](https://github.com/glebkema).
+* Fixes a bug where an empty breadcrumb would be output when a taxonomy was set to have a post type archive in its breadcrumb when that post type didn't have an archive.
+* Fixes a bug where a part of the breadcrumb path was missing on search result pages.
+* Fixes a bug where an error would be thrown and the indexation could not be completed due to posts or terms having themselves as a parent or grandparent.
+* Fixes a bug where the SEO data for non-public terms and taxonomies was unnecessarily being indexed.
+* Fixes a bug where the SEO data of an object would be indexed twice during the indexation process when it was an ancestor of another object in the same REST request.

 Enhancements: